nagapraneethk/Smart-phone-Replica/README.md

 ## METHODOLOGY:

-●	Problem statement: A brief description of the problem addressed by the project, which is the need to provide a more affordable alternative to expensive smart phones while offering a similar user experience.
+●	Problem statement: A brief description of the problem addressed by the project, which is the need to provide a more affordable alternative to expensive smartphones while offering a similar user experience.

 ●	Programming language: C language was used to write the program.